wizztjh/awesome-WebVR/readme.md

 - [RiftSketch](https://github.com/brianpeiris/RiftSketch) - An HTML5 live-coding environment for the Oculus Rift
 - [Primrose Editor](https://github.com/capnmidnight/Primrose) - A framework and collection of UI components for creating interactive WebVR applications.
 - [nunuStudio](https://github.com/tentone/nunuStudio) - A JS based IDE for 3D and VR applications that run directly on the browser
+- [Janus](http://janusvr.com/) - Collaborative VR browser and building environment that can export scenes as XML/JSON

 ### Games